Forecasting gives you the ability to run funnel simulations, and learn whether your funnel will work!

 This field represents the amount of DAILY spend that was required to produce the number of clicks you inputted in the first field.
 Input a conservative amount here.

 CPC is a calculated field that tells you how much cost is associated with each click.
 It is calculated by dividing the ad spend by clicks to the next steps.
 This field is not editable.

 CPC = (Ad Spend / Clicks to next steps)

 The audience size and ad spend that is inputted in your traffic source will affect every other step in your funnel.

-After our traffic and ad spend numbers are set, we need to set the conversion rates, or click through rates, for each page in our funnel.
+After your traffic and ad spend numbers are set, you'll need to set the conversion rates, or click-through rates, for each page in our funnel.

 The conversion rate is set by clicking on the step > forecasting.